Multiverse-Framework/Multiverse/docs/source/index.rst

 Multiverse Parser
 ~~~~~~~~~~~~~~~~~

-One might ask "Oh but how can different simulators, each using its own scene description format, connect with each other if they aren't compatible?".
+One might have concern "Oh but different simulators, each using its own scene description format, can't connect with each other if they aren't compatible, right?".
 The answer is...

 .. raw:: html